 Cabin ergonomics are good in some instances and poor in others.
 I like the high dash position of the audio system, but the air conditioning controls are positioned really low in the center of the dash below the vents, which makes them hard to adjust while driving.
 The automatic transmission gear selector, which pokes through the dash next to the gauge cluster, is also a reach when you need to shift into gear.

 SE models have cloth seats, while the SXT features stain- and odor-resistant seating surfaces.
 Leather seats are optional for the SXT.
 The stain-resistant front bucket seats are fairly firm and don't have much contour to them, but I didn't find them uncomfortable.
 However, I would have liked the power driver's seat more if it would have allowed me to move back more; I'm about 6-foot-1, and I was a little cramped.
 There are cupholders throughout the cabin, and the front doors have a selection of pockets for storing odds and ends.
 Second-Row Seats The second row can have one of three kinds of seats.
 The base setup is a two-person bench.
 The optional Stow 'n Go system includes two bucket seats that can fold flat into the floor.
 Dodge's latest seating system is called Swivel 'n Go, and it consists of two captain's chairs that can rotate to face people in the third row.
 A removable table can be installed between the rows.
 All passenger versions of the Grand Caravan have a third-row seat that can fold into a well in the floor.

 Cargo Room (cu. ft.)

-|Kia Sedona (long wheelbase)||141.5||80.1||32.2|
+Kia Sedona (long wheelbase)

 Source: Manufacturers *SE; SXT: 140.6

 The standard towing capacity is 1,800 pounds, but Grand Caravans with the 3.8-liter or 4.0-liter V-6 can pull up to 3,600 pounds when they're equipped with the Trailer Tow Group option package, which adds an upgraded radiator, engine oil cooler, heavy-duty transmission oil cooler, trailer wiring and rear automatic leveling.
 Entertainment Features Dodge offers a new way to keep the kids entertained with Sirius Backseat TV.
 Three channels — Nickelodeon Mobile, Cartoon Network Mobile and Disney — are included in the subscription to the service (the first year is free).
 One- and two-screen entertainment systems are offered, the latter of which includes separate overhead LCD screens for the second and third rows.
 With the two-screen setup, the Grand Caravan can accommodate two sources at once, so second-row passengers can watch something different than those in the third row.
 Both systems include a 115-volt household power outlet where you can plug in electronics, like a video-game console.

 For the parents in front, the Grand Caravan offers the MyGIG entertainment system option, which has a 20GB hard drive that can store songs and images uploaded to it from CDs or a USB flash drive.
 The system is available with or without an integrated navigation system that can show traffic updates via Sirius Satellite Radio.
 The UConnect Bluetooth-based cell phone system is also optional.
 Grand Caravan in the Market Minivans' role as efficient people-movers is under attack as more large crossovers hit the streets.
 That's not to say minivans aren't good at what they do, because they are, but minivans were never a type of vehicle for the style-conscious, and vans seem to be going even more out of style.